 Sort out the paperwork

-They can also take care of issues during the tenancy, although all of this will come at a cost, which could reduce your profits.
+It can also take care of issues during the tenancy, although all of this will come at a cost, which could reduce your profits.
+Full management could cost up to around 20% of the rent.

-For more potential pitfalls of investing in a buy to let property, read these 10 profit draining landlord cost you might not have considered.
+For more potential pitfalls of investing in a buy to let property, read these 10 profit-draining landlord costs you might not have considered.